ZealinBee/database-design-teamwork/RESTAPIArchitecture.md

 ### Check the email

-You can verify if an email is already registered in the API.
+You can verify if an email is already registered in the API by adding the parameter: ``/users/is-available``

 Request:

     [POST] api.team5ecommerce.co/v1/users/is-available
     # Body
     {
         "email": "newestemail@mail.com",
     }

 Response: